 Once the races were in, it was a simple matter of reversing the disassembly process.
 The bearing adjustment nut went on okay, but I'm not sure I have the proper 'set' to the bearings.
 The CBR instructions talk about measuring the amount of torque and several other articles here talk about the difference between how much to set a roller bearing vs a tapered bearing.
 My steering 'hunts' a bit more than it did before the change, so I will probably go back in at some point and adjust them a little tighter.
 The notched adjusting nut and lock nut would probably warrant getting, or fabricating, the proper tool next time as the edges of the notches take a bit of abuse when tightening them both.
 Probably replacement items for my next venture into that part of the bike, but for now, it's back on the road and acceptable.
 Please feel free to comment/correct/suggest as this site was the place that gave me the encouragement that I could handle this upgrade myself, although I was ready to take the stem to the Honda shop and beg them to remove the lower bearing and press the new.
 In the end it wasn't required, and I only used everyday tools already in my garage or readily available for purchase on the normal market.

-› See More: ST1300 - CBR Steering Head Tapered Bearing installation
+› Site Search for: ST1300 - CBR Steering Head Tapered Bearing installation